hassanajulo/hassanajulo.github.io/content/authors/admin/_index.md

 ## About Me

 Hassan Ajulo is a 2nd year MPhil Candidate in the College of Medicine and Dentistry at James Cook University.
-His research focuses on developing and applying statistical and machine learning methods for applications in epidemiology and biology.
+His research focuses on developing statistical and machine learning methods for applications in epidemiology and biology.